motns/mandrake/README.md

 Our primary principle is trasparency.
 You should be able to have a complete understanding of the schema and behaviour of a model, purely by statically inspecting the model class.
-This allows you to generate complete and up-to-date documentation at any time, a feature which is invaluable especially in API applications.
+This allows you to generate complete and up-to-date documentation at any time, a feature that can be invaluable, especially in API applications.

 ### Efficient MongoDB ODM

 As of this writing our primary data store is MongoDB, so the default persistence layer is designed to work with that.
-Also, there are additional methods for more efficient data manipulation, allowing us to support the atomic modifiers in MongoDB (incrementing, set manipulation, etc.).
+There are additional methods for more efficient data manipulation, allowing us to support the atomic modifiers in MongoDB (incrementing, set manipulation, etc.).

 Also, we support field aliases by default, allowing you to store keys under a shorter name in the datastore,